Board of Directors

 Aaron Whetstone, Board Treasurer and Chair, Finance and Audit Committee

-Aaron Whetstone is a CPA serving as Director of Accounting Services at Northwestern University.
-He is a finance professional with a passion for enhancing operations, reporting, and processes at large not-for-profit organizations.
-Aaron received a bachelor’s degree from Beloit College, majoring in Mathematics where he was also inducted into the school’s athletic Hall of Honor.
+Aaron Whetstone is a Certified Public Accountant and Director of Accounting Services at Northwestern University.
+He is a finance professional with a passion for enhancing operations, reporting, and processes within large not-for-profit organizations.
+Throughout his career, he has focused on strengthening financial stewardship, improving transparency, and supporting mission-driven work through sound governance and thoughtful collaboration.

 Nicole Willis, Board Member